Software License Agreements – An Introduction.

 - Performance and conformance warranty remedies are also typically limited by exceptions through which a licensor’s obligations are limited if the breach is caused by licensee misuse, use not in accordance with documentation, issues caused by third-party software or hardware, etc. Licenses often contain affirmative statements that software is not “bug” or “error-free” and that the licensor is not promising that any non-conformities can be corrected (or corrected within any given period of time).

-Other Software Warranties; Disclaimer of Other Warranties in Software License Agreements
+Other Software Warranties; Disclaimer of Other Warranties in Software Licenses

 - Infringement & IP.
 Licensees often seek a variety of infringement-related warranties relating to the software.
 With exceptions, licensors usually resist infringement and intellectual property warranty requests and instead agree to provide an intellectual property indemnification provision to the licensee.